 The yield of rice/acre depends on the following aspects or factors, they are listed below:

 Y parameter is –“the yield of rice/acre depends on”

-The x parameters are the options that are stated above (Quality of soil, Quality of fertilizers, rainfall etc.)
+The x parameters are the options that are stated above (Quality of soil, Quality of fertilizers, rainfall, etc.)

 The advantage of multiple regression with this technique is that it gives an opportunity for the individual to study the pattern of these factors and finally able to understand and study the influence of each and every variable which incorporates the yield.

-Let us understand how the dependent are and independent variables come into consideration when we are analyzing multiple regression models.
+Let us understand how the dependent is and independent variables come into consideration when we are analyzing multiple regression models.
 So within the multiple regression modes, we will be having one independent variable and a dependent variable.

 An independent variable is nothing but their values are used for prediction in the analysis.